nexo-webshop/nexoOS/README.md

 - 100% assembly
 # EVERY WEEK SEVERAL UPDATES!
 # latest update (21/3/2026)
-build 000.003
+build 000.004
-Bootloader (0.00.00.03):
+Bootloader (0.00.00.04):
+- fixed a bug where the video mode was undefined
+- fixed a bug where there was screen content garbage
-- fixed a bug where the SP was risky.
+- fixed a bug where the newline handling was broken
-- fixed a bug where segment registers were potentially dangerous after an interrupt.
+- fixed a bug where CPUID crashed at old CPU's
-- fixed a bug that there was no bootloader detection.
+- fixed a bug where the BPB was missing
-Bootloader stage 2 (0.00.00.02)
+- fixed a bug where the cursor wasn't initialized Bootloader stage 2 (0.00.00.02)
 - fixed a bug that stack overflow was possible
 - fixed a bug where the padding was wrongly calculated